Gary Gordon: Combat and death in Somalia

 Gordon was posted to Mogadishu, Somalia, with other Delta members in the summer of 1993 as part of Task Force Ranger.
 On October 3, 1993, Gordon was Sniper Team Leader during the Battle of Mogadishu (1993), which began as a joint-force mission to apprehend key advisers to Somali warlord Mohamed Farrah Aidid.
 During the assault, Super Six One, one of the Army's Black Hawk helicopters providing insertion and air support to the assault team, was shot down and crashed in the city.
 A combat search and rescue team was dispatched to the first crash site to secure it and a short time later a second Black Hawk, Super Six Four, was shot down as well.
 Ranger forces on the ground were not able to assist the downed helicopter crew of the second crash site as they were already engaged in heavy combat with Aidid's militia while making their way to the first crash site.

-Gordon and his Delta Force sniper teammates Sergeant First Class Randy Shughart and Sergeant First Class Brad Halling, who were providing sniper cover from the air, wanted to be dropped at the second crash site in order to protect the four critically wounded crew, despite the fact that large numbers of armed, hostile Somalis were converging on the area.
+Gordon and his Delta Force sniper teammates Sergeant First Class Randy Shughart and Sergeant First Class Brad Halling, who were providing sniper cover from the air, wanted to be dropped at the second crash site in order to protect the four critically wounded crew, despite the fact that large numbers of armed, hostile combatants were converging on the area.
 Mission commanders denied Gordon's request, saying that the situation was already too dangerous for the three Delta snipers to effectively protect the Black Hawk crew from the ground.
 Command's position was that the snipers could be of more assistance by continuing to provide air cover.
 Gordon, however, concluded that there was no way the Black Hawk crew could survive on their own, and repeated his request twice until he finally received permission.
 Halling had assumed control of a minigun after a crew chief was injured and was not inserted with Shughart and Gordon.

 Once on the ground, Gordon and Shughart, armed with only their personal weapons and sidearms, fought their way to the downed Black Hawk.
-By this time more Somalis were arriving, intent on either capturing or killing the American servicemen.
+By this time more Somali forces were arriving, intent on either capturing or killing the American servicemen.
 When they reached Super Six Four, Gordon and Shughart extracted the pilot, Chief Warrant Officer Michael Durant, co-pilot Ray Frank, and crew chiefs Bill Cleveland and Tommy Field from the aircraft, and established defensive positions around the crash site.
-Despite having inflicted heavy casualties on the Somalis, the two Delta snipers were outnumbered and outgunned.
+Despite having inflicted heavy casualties on their attackers, the two Delta snipers were outnumbered and outgunned.
 Their ammunition depleted, Gordon and Shughart were killed by Somali gunfire.
 It is believed that Gordon was the first to be killed.
 Shughart retrieved Gordon's CAR-15 and gave it to Durant to use.
 Shortly afterwards, Shughart was killed and Durant was taken alive.
-Immediately after the battle, the Somalis counted 25 of their own men dead with many more severely wounded.
+Immediately after the battle, Mohammed's troops counted 25 of their own men dead with many more severely wounded.
 According to America and Iraq: Policy-making, Intervention and Regional Politics, Gordon's "half-naked body was dragged horrifically through the streets of Mogadishu".